 Like I said before, you can’t eat perfectly clean all the time but you should strive to put good, nutritious food in your body as often as possible (breastfeeding or not).

-You will be doing your health a favor, you will feel better and you will naturally maintain your weight as well.
+You will be doing your health a favor, you will feel better and you will naturally maintain your weight as well, on top of working out if you have the time to do it (on top of using a postpartum girdle to really help with getting fit again).
 Plus, think of all the nutrients you are providing for your baby!